iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 How can we cultivate wisdom?
 What are some practical practices?
 We'll see that self-transcendence is a core need of people.
 Why do intelligent being create altered states of counsciousness?

 When people use the word "meaning" about their life, they're speaking as a metaphor.
-They mean there would be something analogous to the &ldquo;meaning of a sentence&rdquo; but in their life.
+They mean there would be something analogous to the “meaning of a sentence” but in their life.

 Culturally, we think of *knowing* as a special kind of belief (which is why we're so interested in ideologies).
 But there's much more kinds of knowing than some beliefs (e.g., knowing how to catch a baseball, knowing how being in a relationship is).

 I will propose a way out.
 An awakening of the meaning crisis.

-I can't be unbiased&#x2014;that's not a thing.
+I can't be unbiased—that's not a thing.

 ## How and why is this meaning such a part of our humanity?